-For instance, a number of Android phones have long had some kind of gestures that you could use to open the camera app on the device.
+For instance, several Android phones have long had some kind of gestures that you could use to open the camera app on the device.
 This is something that some iPhone owners have wanted for a while.
 Now, thanks to Shortcuts and this new tapping feature, you can build just that sort of functionality into your iPhone.

-So here's how you can build a Camera shortcut, then attach it to the tapping gestures found in iOS 14.
+So here's how you can build a Camera shortcut, then attach it to the back tap iOS 14 accessibility gesture.

 How to add a Camera-opening shortcut to the double-tap accessibility feature

 - Tap the + button in the upper-right corner.